Director Park Chan-wook Reunites with Actor Lee Byung-hun After 25 Years in New Black Comedy 'No Other Choice'

-The film critiques rampant technocracy and the loss of humanity through absurd situations and foolish characters.
-Park explained, "Depicting a sad story in a consistently gloomy tone doesn't necessarily amplify the tragedy.
-The more humorous it is, the more empathy for the character grows, and the tragedy becomes more poignant."
-He continued, "Much of the comedy stems from Mansu's foolishness.
-He's an expert in his professional world but a complete novice in his new 'mission', leading to comedic yet sad moments."
+The movie criticizes widespread technocracy and the loss of humanity through absurd situations and foolish characters.
+Park explained, “Depicting a sad story in a continuously gloomy tone doesn’t make the tragedy stronger.
+The funnier it is, the more sympathy viewers feel for the characters, and the more intense the tragedy becomes.”
+He continued, “Much of the comedy comes from Mansu’s foolishness—his clumsiness, confusion, and inability to know what to do.
+He’s a skilled professional in his regular job, but completely inexperienced in his new ‘assignment,’ which creates humor, yet it’s ultimately sad to watch.”

 Actor Lee Byung-hun recently shared a nostalgic photo on his social media with Song Kang-ho and Shin Ha-kyun, reminiscing about their time on 'Joint Security Area'.
 Park recalled, "After the screening, Kang-ho and Ha-kyun sat across from me at the after-party.
 It was funny yet bittersweet to see how they've aged.
 It made me reflect on how we've all managed to endure and survive."